darrelmiller/json-modelling/draft-miller-json-modelling.md

 - Infer Type keyword where present
 - If schema supports multiple types (not including null) then create a oneOf for each type.

 ## Appendix - Evaluation methodology

 JSON Schema in prompt -> LLM -> JSON Instance -> Validate against JSON Schema -> Deserialize  -> Validate properties Repeat using normalized JSON Schema
 Translate to CDDL and repeat with CDDL in prompt

+## Problem scenarios

+- oneOfs where one of the subschemas is anonymous

+## Open Issues

+- additionalProperties as an object
+- patternProperties